API reference

 • exit_stack (AsyncExitStack) – an asynchronous exit stack which will be processed when the scheduler is shut down

-• event_broker (EventBroker) – the event broker shared between the scheduler, worker (if any) and this data store
+• event_broker (EventBroker) – the event broker shared between the scheduler, scheduler (if any) and this data store

 None

-class apscheduler.datastores.memory.MemoryDataStore(tasks=_Nothing.NOTHING, schedules=_Nothing.NOTHING, schedules_by_id=_Nothing.NOTHING, schedules_by_task_id=_Nothing.NOTHING, jobs=_Nothing.NOTHING, jobs_by_id=_Nothing.NOTHING, jobs_by_task_id=_Nothing.NOTHING, job_results=_Nothing.NOTHING, *, lock_expiration_delay=30)
+class apscheduler.datastores.memory.MemoryDataStore(tasks=_Nothing.NOTHING, schedules=_Nothing.NOTHING, schedules_by_id=_Nothing.NOTHING, schedules_by_task_id=_Nothing.NOTHING, jobs=_Nothing.NOTHING, jobs_by_id=_Nothing.NOTHING, jobs_by_task_id=_Nothing.NOTHING, jobs_by_schedule_id=_Nothing.NOTHING, job_results=_Nothing.NOTHING, *, lock_expiration_delay=30)

 Stores scheduler data in memory, without serializing it.